Autobahn: Network size

 As of 2021, Germany's autobahn network has a total length of about 13192 km.
-From 2009 Germany has embarked on a massive widening and rehabilitation project, expanding the lane count of many of its major arterial routes, such as the A 5 in the southwest and A 8 going east–west.
+Longer similar systems can be found in the United States (77960 km) and in China (149600 km).
+However both the U.S. and China have an area nearly 30 times bigger than Germany, which demonstrates the high density of Germany's highway system..

 Most sections of Germany's autobahns have two or three, sometimes four lanes in each direction in addition to an emergency lane (hard shoulder).
 A few sections have only two lanes in each direction without emergency lanes, and short slip-roads and ramps.
+Since 2009 Germany has embarked on a massive widening and rehabilitation project which aims to increase the number of lanes on many of its major arterial roads of the highway network, such as the A 5 in the southwest and A 8 going east–west.

 The motorway density in Germany is 36 kilometers per thousand square kilometer in 2016, close to that of the smaller countries nearby (Netherlands, Belgium, Luxembourg, Switzerland, Slovenia).